Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

 The second dimension along which a transaction’s execution may vary depending on the block in which it is included is whether the transaction succeeds or fails.
-For the auction cycle under consideration, we identify seven transactions that fail in at least one block: six of these fail in \textit{all} blocks in which they appear, and five are included in the winning block.
-Among the six transactions that always fail, four also fail when we simulate them at the top of the block in which they were included, suggesting that they were erroneously constructed or misconfigured.
+For the auction cycle under consideration, we identify seven transactions that fail in at least one block: six of these fail in \textit{all} blocks in which they appear and four of those always fail also when we simulate them at the top of each block in which they were included, suggesting that they were erroneously constructed or misconfigured.
 At least for this bidding cycle, whether a swap fails does not seem to depend on the block in which it was included.

 Finally, the same swap transaction may be executed at different prices depending on the block in which it is included.
 Among the 12 users' swaps observed across multiple bidding cycles, only 3 exhibit variation in execution price.
 Surprisingly, for those 3 swaps, execution quality is better in the later cycles.
-We also identify 7 users' transactions with different execution prices across blocks within the bidding cycle for block 21,322,649.
+We also identify 7 users' transactions with different execution prices across blocks \textit{within} the bidding cycle for block 21,322,649.
 Two swap ETH for MogCoin and receive the best execution in a block built by Rsync, where they are preceded by a swap by Rsync-bot selling MogCoin.
-However, we also find 3 transactions selling MogCoin that would have achieved better execution in blocks built by non-searcher-integrated builders (i.e., neither Rsync nor Titan).
-In the remaining 2 cases, better execution is also offered by non-integrated builders.
-Overall, transactions that move in the \textit{opposite} direction of searchers' tend to receive better execution in blocks built by searcher-integrated builders, while those swapping in the same direction of searchers' perform better in blocks built by non-integrated builders.
+However, we also find 3 transactions selling MogCoin that achieve worse execution in blocks built by Rsync and Titan (compared to other builders).
+Overall, transactions that trade in the \textit{opposite} direction as the two bots tend to receive better execution in blocks built by Rsync and Titan, while those swapping in the same direction as the two bots receive \textit{worse} execution in blocks built by Rsync and Titan.